shaangontia/maplibre-plan-renderer/README.md

 # MapLibre 2D Plan Viewer

-A mobile app for viewing geo-referenced floor plans on a real-world map with defect pinning, area marking, and measurement tools.
-Plans are loaded as **GeoPDFs** — the server extracts geo-reference metadata and renders them to PNG automatically.
+A mobile app for viewing geo-referenced floor plans on a real-world map with defect pinning, area marking, measurement tools, and annotation export/import.
+Plans are loaded as **GeoPDFs** — the server extracts geo-reference metadata and serves pre-rendered PNGs for optimal quality.

 ## Architecture